ptrckqn/shadibeshai-website/src/pages/lab.md

         Psychology in the Spring of 2024.
 In the future, she hopes to pursue a career in medicine.
       image: /uploads/christianne-photo-.jpg
+    - title: Nadine Mounir
+      sub: Internship Student (2024)
+      image: /uploads/nadine-lab-feature.jpg
+      body: Nadine completed her Honours (2022-23) under the supervision of Dr.
+        Natasha Gallant at the University of Regina, focusing on the intersectional impacts of discrimination on the social and psychological well-being of Muslim women in Saskatchewan.
+Currently, she is undertaking an internship with Dr. Beshai for her final semester as part of her Psychology Honours degree in the Depression Cognition Culture lab.
+She will be graduating with her BA in Psychology with High Honours in Spring 2024.
+For her internship, she is exploring the perceptions of cognitive-behavioral therapy and anti-depressant medication for
+        depression.
+Her aspirations lie in clinical psychology, with a particular emphasis on the interplay between culture and mental health, especially among visible minorities living in North America.
+When she is not at school or work, you can find her drawing, writing poetry, or with her friends.
 alumni:
   title: Lab Alumni
   bio: